From our doorsteps

 Our church has helped with a variety of programs at different Hanover County Schools as needs arise.
 During Covid, we filled boxes with food for struggling families.
-Presently, we are working with the Liberty School PTA who is organizing a Clothing Closet to provide clothes for students in need and also needed provisions for teachers.
+We have worked with the Liberty School PTA in organizing a Clothing Closet to provide clothes for students in need and also needed provisions for teachers.
 Each school year, our church helps to fill backpacks and gather school supplies for Ashland students.

 Each Christmas, our church sponsors several Hanover families by buying providing Christmas for them with Christmas gifts, clothes and gift cards.

-Our church, through our Legacy Fund, also donates money to other local organizations including ARC, ACES, Hubbard Basic Needs, Craig Springs Church Camp, Hanover Free Clinic, the YMCA Bright Beginnings program, CROP Walk, Circles of Ashland, WHEAT (Western Hanover Emergency Action Team), Habitat for Humanity.
+Our church, through our Legacy Fund, also donates money to other local organizations including ACES, ARC, Craig Springs Church Camp, Hanover Free Clinic, the YMCA Bright Beginnings program, CROP Walk, Circles of Ashland, WHEAT (Western Hanover Emergency Action Team), Habitat for Humanity, and Hanover Safe Place.